Here are a few practical things you can do right now to make sure that you get off to a positive start this year:

 But it doesn’t have to be that way.
 Your budget can be your ultimate tool for working out what you can say yes to in life, without dealing with the financial fallout afterwards.

-In order to feel more relaxed and in control of your finances in 2021, it’s a good idea to sit down and run through your income and outgoings, ditching any unused subscriptions and checking where you can be making savings.
+In order to feel more relaxed and in control of your finances, it’s a good idea to sit down and run through your income and outgoings, ditching any unused subscriptions and checking where you can be making savings.
 Then, the most important part?
 Keep going.

 4. Communicate with your bank